-Large accelerated filer Accelerated filer 0

-Non-accelerated filer Smaller reporting company

-Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No x

-The number of shares of the registrant's Common Stock, par value \$0.0001 per share outstanding was 143,267,991, as of May 5, 2023.
+Large accelerated filer Accelerated filer 0 Non-accelerated filer Smaller reporting company Emerging growth company any, indicate by check mark if the registrant has elected not to use the extended standards provided pursuant to Section 13(a) of the Exchange Act. \Box led transition period for complying w ith any Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes \square No x The number of shares of the registrant's Common Stock, par value \$0.0001 per share outstanding was 143 3,515,614, as of August 4, 2023.

-ORIGIN MATERIALS, INC.